zephyrproject-rtos/zephyr/doc/kernel/threads/lifecycle.rst

 * A **start delay**, which specifies how long the kernel should wait before starting the thread.

+* An **execution mode**, which can either be supervisor or user mode.
+  By default, threads run in supervisor mode and allow access to privileged CPU instructions, the entire memory address space, and peripherals.
+User mode threads have a reduced set of privileges.
+  This depends on the :option:`CONFIG_USERSPACE` option.
+See :ref:`usermode`.

 .. _spawning_thread:

 Thread Creation